neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 Push.

+## To safely migrate current data

+The following first creates a backup, syncs it to S3 then resets the database and applies all migrations:

+    bin/safe-migration-via-upload-user-data-and-reset-db.sh

 ## To create a new DATA profile based on the current data profile

 Create a new data profile using the helper script, then upload the current current user-generated data to S3, commit the references and profile-related files in dna (anything with <profileref> in it's path) and push.